landfillbaby/png2webp/README.md

 ## Compilation flags
 Define these as preprocessor macros:

-`NOFOPENX`: Defined automatically on Windows.
+`NOFOPENX`: Defined automatically on compilers without C11 support.
 If C11's fopen() "wbx" parameter isn't supported on your system, problems happen without `-f`.
-(Errors on Windows, other platforms may overwrite.)
+(Errors on Windows/MSVC, other platforms may overwrite.)
 This attempts a workaround with `open()` and `fdopen()`.
 Honestly a standard from 9 years ago should be supported by now! :(